assurance-maladie-digital/vue-dot/CONTRIBUTING.md

 ### Local development

-To start the developement server, use the following command:
+To start the development server, use the following command:

 ```bash
 yarn serve